 Is forwarding funny emails bad Email Etiquette?

-Depends on how you do it and your intent.
-First you should ask yourself two questions:
+It depends on how you do it and your intent.
+First, you should ask yourself two questions:

-- Do you just forward because you think the email is funny?
+• Do you just forward it because you think the email is funny?

-- Or do you stop and think twice about if those that you are forwarding to will also think it is funny?
+• Or do you stop and think twice if those you are forwarding to will also think it is funny?

 Humorous Emails: Eye of the Beholder

-The thing is if you know me, you know what I’ll find funny.
-What is one to think when you receive a supposedly funny email — and you don’t think it humorous?
+The thing is, if you know me, you know what I’ll find funny.
+What is one to think when you receive a supposedly funny email and don’t believe it is humorous?

 “Why did they think I would find this funny?”
 Guess they don’t know me as well as I thought they did.
 Or, they aren’t thinking about me at all — it’s all about just forwarding.

-I’ll be honest, it does bug me when the only communications I get from some folks are jokes that they forward.
-No message from the sender.
+I’ll be honest; it does bug me when the only communications I get from some folks are jokes they forward—no message from the sender.

-Add insult to injury, there is my email address visible in the Cc: field with a bunch of folks I don’t know.
+Add insult to injury; my email address is visible in the Cc: field with a bunch of folks I don’t know.
 You then have the incorrect forwarding trifecta.

-What then becomes a real pain is when the funny part has been re-forwarded by several different people before being forwarded to me.
-I then have to wade through all the gobbledygook to get to the funny.
+What then becomes a real pain is when several different people have re-forwarded the funny part before being forwarded to me.
+I have to wade through all the jargon to get to the funny.

 Not worth it.
 Delete.